What Is BOOTMGR

 Solution 9: Update the Motherboard BIOS

-Sometimes, the BIOS on your motherboard is outdated, then you get a BOOTMGR error message.
-So please ensure the BIOS is upgraded to the latestet version.
-If it is not, please try to update it.
-The BIOS must be available for your computer.
-If you don’t know how to do this work, just look at the article How to Update Your BIOS.
+If the BIOS on your motherboard is outdated, sometimes you will get a BOOTMGR error message.
+Thus, you should ensure the BIOS is upgraded to the latest version.
+If it is not, try to update it first since the BIOS must be available on your computer.
+If you don’t know how to update it, you could find the way from the article How to Update Your BIOS.

 Solution 10: Perform a Clean Windows Installation

 If all the solutions above did not work when trying to solve the Boot Manager missing issue, it is a good way to perform a Windows installation to repair this error.
 This way, it will completely remove Windows from your PC.
 However, all data will be deleted so you’d better back up important files before re-installing OS.